 Examination information, frequently asked questions, and resources for Washington Consumer Loan Companies.

-The entry letter is sent to the licensee prior to a routine examination.
-The entry letter contains the Managers Questionnaire.
-The Managers Questionnaire will be completed by the licensee and returned to the Department prior to the examination.
+The Manager’s Questionnaire is sent to the licensee prior to a routine examination.
+The Manager’s Questionnaire will be completed by the licensee and returned to the Department prior to the examination.

-The Washington State Department of Financial Institutions (DFI) is concerned with the security of sensitive information.
-In accordance with the federal Safeguards Rule (Title 16, Chapter I, Subchapter C, Part 314) and RCW 19.255.010, DFI is including an information security element in company examinations.
+The Washington State Department of Financial Institutions (DFI) is concerned with the security of consumer information.
+In accordance with the federal Safeguards Rule (16 CFR Part 314) DFI is including an information security element in company examinations.
 Key information security topics will be addressed.
 The information security component of the examination will be performed separately from the other examination sections, but all examination sections will be included in one report.
 Please be prepared to provide documentation regarding your institution’s information security program during your next examination.